Observations research and development scientists

-Mariana is a scientist working in Observations Research and Development, with particular specialisation in lidars, aerosol optical and microphysical properties.
+Mariana is a senior scientist working in Observations Research and Development, with particular specialisation in lidars, aerosol optical and microphysical properties.

 Graeme works on the development of the Met Office lightning locating network (ATDnet) and on GNSS meteorology

 Joelle specialises in remote sensing of aerosols and trace gases including water vapour and ozone.

 Fiona works as a marine observations specialist, improving the Met Office's access to oceanographic and meteorological measurements from new and existing observing networks.

 Matt has worked as an observations scientist since 2005, working in the field of surface sensor research and development.